 Colleagues do however send signals about where they are.
 You just need to look out for them… and be aware of any you are sending.

-Acts of denial in response to change
+Step one: Look out for acts of denial in response to change

 When a major change is announced, the first response is often one of numbness.
 The message doesn’t seem to sink in.
 Nothing happens.
 People continue to work as usual.
 Hardly an advert for successful change is it?
 You might also spot: